 Any after-tax contributions that you roll over into your traditional IRA become part of your basis (cost) in your IRAs.
 To recover your basis when you take distributions from your IRA, you must complete Form 8606, Nondeduc-tible IRAs, for the year of the distribution.
-For more information, see the Form 8606 instructions.
+For more information, see the Instructions for Form 8606.